Instead of running from a siren, Doug Wolfberg runs toward them.

 After 15 years in the EMS industry, Wolfberg decided to pursue a law degree at Widener Law Commonwealth.
 In 1996, he graduated magna cum laude.

 Within four years, Wolfberg was a founding partner of Page, Wolfberg & Wirth and had earned a reputation as one of the best EMS attorneys and consultants in the country.
 The law firm is widely regarded as the nation’s leading EMS law firm.
-Page, Wolfberg & Wirth represents private, public and non-profit EMS organizations, as well as billing companies, software manufacturers and others that serve the nation’s ambulance.
+Page, Wolfberg & Wirth represents private, public and non-profit EMS organizations, as well as billing companies, software manufacturers and others that serve the nation’s ambulance industry.

 Wolfberg is known as an engaging and humorous public speaker at EMS conferences throughout the United States.
 He is also an author, having written books, articles and columns in many of the industry’s leading publications, and has been interviewed by national media outlets.